ewxrjk/sftpserver/README.md

 Requirements
 ------------

-This software runs under Linux, Mac OS X and FreeBSD.
+This software runs under Linux and macOS.
 It may work on other UNIX platforms.

 Installation
 ------------